dustinpfister/blog_posts/_posts/linux-grep.md

 ### 4.1 - Matching something that is at the beginning of a line and contains a set of numbers

 So I have this collection of markdown files, and each of these files has a line that is an id number of a single blog post such as this one that you are reading now.
 Say I want to produce a list of post file names followed by what the id is of that file.
-I can use grep followed by a regular expression to do just this by making tha pattern start with a \^ that will only match the start of a line followed by \'id: \' that each id starts with at the top of the file followed by \[0-9\]\* that will match any number that follows.
+I can use grep followed by a regular expression to do just this by making that pattern start with a \^ that will only match the start of a line followed by \'id: \' that each id starts with at the top of the file followed by \[0-9\]\* that will match any number that follows.

 So with that said with the posts folder as the current working path I can do something like this: